LuccasBenedetti/LuccasBenedetti/README.md

 <h1>Hello there! 👋</h1>

   I'm Luccas, a computer science student from Brazil.
-I've never had a GitHub profile, but I'm quite familiar with the platform, welcome to my profile!
 <h2>Skills</h2>